West Indies women's cricket team: Test history

 The first Test series played by the West Indies was at home to Australia in 1975–76, when both the three-day matches were drawn.
 In 1976–77 the same team then played a six Test series away to India.
 They lost the fourth and then won the sixth Test by over an innings to level the series.
 The remaining games were drawn.

 1979 then saw the Windies play their third Test series, this time away to England.
 However, they fared poorly, losing the first and third Tests and drawing the second to go down 2–0.

 Finally, in 2003–04, after a 24-year wait, the West Indies resumed Test cricket with a one-off match away to Pakistan, this time played over 4 days.
 The result was a draw.

+The ICC's Women’s Future Tours Programme for 2025-29 revealed that West Indies are set to play Test matches against Australia (in March 2026), England (April 2027) and South Africa (December 2028).
+These will be the first women's Test matches played by West Indies since the merger of the ICC and IWCC.